psycopg/psycopg2/doc/src/connection.rst

         Also available as `~connection.info`\ `!.`\
         `~psycopg2.extensions.ConnectionInfo.backend_pid`.

-        Returns the process ID (PID) of the backend server process handling this connection.
+        Returns the process ID (PID) of the backend server process *you connected to*.
+Note that if you use a connection pool service such as PgBouncer_ this value will not be updated if your connection is switched to a different backend.

         Note that the PID belongs to a process executing on the database server host, not the local host!